 Seed funding of $20 established for RHTF

-Updated Homeless ID bill passes, making IDs affordable, accessible, and streamlining the process to secure them
+Updated Homeless ID bill, making IDs affordable, accessible, and streamlining the process

 2022: